 You may have decided that your child will not have a mobile phone until a certain age, but you have allowed them to have a portable gaming or media device.
 It’s important to remember that almost all of these now go online and have virtually the same functionality as mobile phones.
 For example, through most tablets or media players (eg iPod Touch) you can send text messages and images, talk to someone via webcam and access social networks.
 Many of the communication apps available are not aimed at children.
 For example, the popular ‘WhatsApp’ messaging service requires users to be over 16.
 So always check the age requirements and the nature of any app that your child wants on their device.

 TikTok is a social network for sharing user-generated videos, mostly of people lip-synching to popular songs.
 It was originally called musical.ly (pronounced MU-zik-lee).
 Users can create and upload their own videos where they lip-synch, sing, dance, or just talk.
 You can also browse and interact with other users' content.
 These videos can be grouped by hashtags, which often correspond to challenges or memes.
 Common Sense Media recommends the app for age 15+ mainly due to the privacy issues and mature content.
 TikTok requires that users be at least 13 years old to use the full TikTok experience.
 Due to TikTok's emphasis on popular music, many videos may include swearing and inappropriate lyrics, so it may not be suitable for children to use on their own, although the app has the facility for parental filters including screen time management and restricted modes.

 Talking to your child about internet safety

-Talking to children and young people about their internet use is extemely important, but it can be difficult.
-Sometimes it seems they speak a different language and know so much more about it that we do.
-To help you, Herts for Learning has a downloadable sheet entitled “Mind the gap” with a series of questions and prompts to help you start this essential dialogue.
-It can be accessed by clicking the picture below.
+Talking to children and young people about their internet use is extremely important, but it can be difficult.
+Sometimes it seems they speak a different language and know so much more about it than we do.
+Please use the resources listed on this page to support your knowledge and skill set and persevere in your conversations.